-To replace records in a database, put a Replace context into a template (alternately, you may use the Replace command from a URL or a FORM).
-Whenever WebCatalog encounters a Replace context, it immediately searches for the specified records in the database, and replaces those records' fields with the named field values inside the Replace context.
+To replace records in a database, put a [Replace] context into a template (alternately, you may use the Replace command from a URL or a FORM).
+Whenever WebCatalog encounters a Replace, it immediately searches for the specified records in the database, and replaces those records' fields with the named field values inside the Replace.

 Example (normally you would put the following text into a .tpl file on your server and use a web browser to link to it):

-The database "SomeDatabase.db" is opened, all records whose name field is "Grant" are found, and fieldname "name" is set to "John", fieldname "address" is set to "1492 Somewhere Lane", fieldname "zip" is set to "90000", and fieldname "date" is set to the current date.
+The database "SomeDatabase.db" opens and all records whose name field is "Grant" are found.
+The field names "name" is set to "John," "address" is set to "1492 Somewhere Lane," "zip" is set to "90000," and "date" is set to the current date.
 Notice that any WebCatalog [xxx] tags inside the context are first substituted for their real values before being written to the database.
 The name of the database itself may also be an [xxx] tag, as in "[Replace db=[FormVarable]]".